Skip to Content

 With time, livestock predators decreased, and Pyrs became less common.
 Later, the arrival of Pyrs in North America helped in the efforts to preserve the Great Pyrenees dogs.
 The AKC registered Pyrs as a breed in 1933.

-See also: Is a Great Pyrenees Right for You?
-Weighing the Pros and Cons
+See also: Weighing the Pros and Cons of a Great Pyrenees.

-Today (2021), Great Pyrenees rank 70th on the ACK’s list of most popular dogs.
+The Great Pyrenees ranks 69th on the ACK’s list of most popular dogs.

 The Labrador Retriever